Attractor-Keyed Memory

 Driven-dissipative oscillators offer a third realization (Supp.\ Mat.~\cite{SM}).

-\paragraph{Robustness: two separable failure channels.} At run time, two kinds of errors remain: perturbations of the signature after the correct route wins, and selection of the wrong route.
-We decompose expected error by conditioning on the routing outcome.
-In physical devices the same noise sources may influence both mechanisms, so the decomposition is a diagnostic tool, not a claim of statistical independence (see Supp.\ Mat.~\cite{SM}, Remark~3).
+\paragraph{Robustness: two separable failure channels.} At run time two error channels remain: signature perturbation after the correct route wins, and selection of the wrong route.
+The decomposition is a diagnostic tool, not a claim of statistical independence (Supp.\ Mat.~\cite{SM}, Remark~3).

 \emph{Conditional decoding error.} If route~$k$ wins and the single-shot signature is $\tilde\phi_k = \bar\phi_k + \delta$ (with perturbation $\delta$ aggregating shot noise, detector noise, and drift), the minimum-norm decoder gives (using $W\bar\phi_k = y_k$)